PCAOB Approves First Changes to Audit Report in 70 Years

-Worrisome matters reported by an auditor to a board audit committee would be disclosed in the auditor’s report under a new standard approved this morning by the Public Company Accounting Oversight Board.
+Worrisome matters reported by an auditor to a board audit committee would be disclosed in the auditor’s report under a new standard approved Thursday morning by the Public Company Accounting Oversight Board.

 Although the standard would retain the current pass/fail model of the auditor’s report on the financial statements of corporate clients, it represents what its chairman thinks are the first major changes in the report since the late 1940s.